con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Intent supporter of great tolerance,
 With valour rooted in great diligence, (36)

-[^36-1]: Beginning in this verse the tantra lists the ten *pāramitā*s: 1. generosity; 2. discipline; 3. patience ('tolerance'); 4. diligence; 5. meditative concentration; 6. wisdom; 7. skilful means; 8. strength; 9. aspiration; and 10. knowledge.
+[^36-1]: Beginning in this verse the tantra lists the ten *pāramitā*s: 1. generosity ('munificence'); 2. discipline; 3. patience ('tolerance'); 4. diligence; 5. meditative concentration; 6. wisdom; 7. skilful means; 8. strength; 9. aspiration ('vows'); and 10. knowledge.

 * The *Mahāvyutpatti* gives both *pha rol gnon pa* and *brtul ba* as possible translations of *parākrama*. *brtul ba* is probably meant in the ancient sense of the word, as recorded in the *tshig mdzod chen mo* under *rtul pa*: *rtsol ba dang 'bad pa*.
 'Valour'—courage and strength in the face of adversity and danger—seems like the most fitting translation here.
-Note that Vilāśavajra does not treat this term as a *bahuvrīhi* but as a genitive *tatpuruṣa* (the Tibetan translations, as usual, are not entirely clear).
+Note that Vilāsavajra does not treat this term as a *bahuvrīhi* but as a genitive *tatpuruṣa* (the Tibetan translations, as usual, are not entirely clear).
 A *bahuvrīhi* interpretation, however, is seems somewhat more natural in the present context: he whose valour is great diligence/energy.
 Note that VV does treat *mahābalaparākrama* in verse 39 in precisely this manner.
 Based on this interpretation we arrive at the present translation.

 > mahādhyānasamādhistho mahāprajñāśarīradhṛk |